Puffing Billy is a well-preserved heritage railway popular with tourists visiting Melbourne.

 Here are some of the most frequently asked questions about Puffing Billy Railway and its trains.

-A limited number of tickets are sold from the Puffing Billy stations on the day of travel.
+Yes, a limited number of tickets are sold from the Puffing Billy stations on the day of travel.

 Yes, Puffing Billy Railways allocates a certain number of tickets for each train to online bookings.